openstax/css-manipulate/README.md

 [![code coverage][coverage-image]][coverage-url]
 [![greenkeeper][greenkeeper-image]][greenkeeper-url]

+# Why use CSS do transform the DOM?

+Book authors need a way to style their book for a PDF and ePUB.
+They also need a way to number and move elements around, like solutions in the back of the book.

+Rather than letting them write JavaScript and execute arbitrary code, authors can describe both the styling and the movement of elements in the same file.

 # Motivation/Examples

 The [Motivation Page](./motivation.md) has a step-by-step introduction to the CSS features or just play around with the **[JSFiddle of all the steps combined](https://jsfiddle.net/philschatz/hjk2z4af/)**